 - Newhaven Cliffs for a walk by the sea

-- Brighton Marina, the largest marina in Europe, with stores and restaurants and a stunning quayside location.
+- Brighton Marina, the largest marina in Europe - home to a variety of stores and restaurants in a stunning quayside location.

 London is only an hour away by train, offering you even more opportunities to explore the country.